John-Abbott-College/pia-ai-kits-2022/platform-testing/sensor_csv_impulse/README.md

 ## Training the model
 After the data is collected and uploaded to Edge Impulse: the model can then be trained using the Edge Impulse interface.

-Help for training on Edge Impulse can be found here: https://docs.edgeimpulse.com/docs
+Help for model training on Edge Impulse can be found here: https://docs.edgeimpulse.com/docs

 You can then download the model binary file by executing the code below:
 ```bash